Furthur (band): 2009

 The band debuted with performances on September 18, 19, and 20, 2009, at the Fox Theatre in Oakland, California.
-The band Vice (now known as Maiden Lane), featuring Phil's son, Grahame, opened for Furthur on Saturday, September 19.
+The band Vice (now known as Maiden Lane), featuring Phil's son, Grahame Lesh, opened for Furthur on September 19.
 They then performed for a single night on November 20 at the 200-person-capacity 19 Broadway in Fairfax, California, advertised only by a last-minute announcement, and with tickets available only at the door on a first come, first served basis.
-The Oakland debut shows were followed by five additional concerts in the Northeast (New York, Connecticut, and New Jersey) in December 2009, as well as live rehearsal sessions and two New Year's shows in Mill Valley, California, and San Francisco, respectively.
+The Oakland debut shows were followed by five additional concerts in the Northeast (New York, Connecticut, and New Jersey) in December, as well as live rehearsal sessions and two New Year's shows in Mill Valley, California, and San Francisco, respectively.
 During the New Year's Eve performances, the band introduced backing vocalists Sunshine Becker and Zoe Ellis, who remained in the lineup for the remainder of the winter tour.

 2010

 Additional live rehearsal sessions continued for the first half of January 2010 in Mill Valley.
-The band then toured the U.S. (primarily East Coast, with a few shows in Miami, Chicago, Broomfield, Colorado, and Portland, Oregon) from February 2 through March 8, 2010, and performed in San Francisco on March 12, 2010 to celebrate Phil Lesh's upcoming 70th birthday.
-On March 18, 2010, Phil Lesh posted on popular fansite PhilZone.com an announcement that drummer Jay Lane had left Furthur to rejoin his prior group, Primus.
+The band then toured the US, primarily on the East Coast, including a few shows in Miami, Chicago, Broomfield, Colorado, and Portland, Oregon) from February 2 through March 8, and performed in San Francisco on March 12 to celebrate Phil Lesh's upcoming 70th birthday.
+On March 18, Lesh posted on popular fansite PhilZone.com an announcement that drummer Jay Lane had left Furthur to rejoin his prior group, Primus.
 Zoe Ellis also left the group at this time to focus on her a cappella ensemble, SoVoSó.
-Backup vocalist Jeff Pehrson subsequently joined Furthur, debuting May 24, 2010.
+Backup vocalist Jeff Pehrson subsequently joined Furthur, debuting on May 24.